rodoherty1/AWS-Well-Architected/README.md

 Many of the practices described translate well to on-prem solutions.

+## Glossary
+  **Component**

+   * Code, configuraion and AWS Resources that together deliver against a requirement.
+   * Is a unit of technical ownership
+   * Is decoupled from other components

+  **Workload**

+   * Identifies a set of components that together deliver business value
+   * Is at a level that business and technology leaders talk about.

+  **Architecture**

+   * How components work together in a workload.
+   * Represented by architecture diagrams.

+  **Technology Portfolio**

+   * A collection of workloads that are required for the business to operate.

 ## General practices / Re-occurring themes
 * Working back from the customer (#customer obsessed).
 * Data-driven decisions - stop guessing capacity